bySabi/safe-commander.js/README.md

 Follow Commander [API documentation](http://tj.github.com/commander.js/)

 ## Breaking changes
 Options created with `option` API will no longer be available on the Commander instance object.
-Instead, a new object store `optsObj` was added.
+Instead, a new object store `safeOpts` was added.

 The original [Commander.js](https://github.com/tj/commander.js/#option-parsing) example should be modified as follows: